 - Pause for a second at the top and lower the dumbbells to the initial position in a controlled manner.

-- Be sure not to move your elbows and upper arms throughout the movement.
+- Avoid moving your arms: Be sure not to move your elbows and upper arms throughout the movement.
 Aim to maintain them steady.
 Otherwise, you use momentum and recruit other muscles to assist in lifting the weight.

-- Avoid performing the move fast.
-Slow down the repetition timing by lowering the weights in a controlled way. this exercise is not about speed.
+- Avoid performing the move fast: Slow down the repetition timing by lowering the weights in a controlled way. this exercise is not about speed.